 World leaders in telehealth (video and phone) consultation

-** Due to the current COVID-19 situation our community is facing, including the need for social distancing, we are encouraging all of our patients to consider if telehealth (video or phone based consultations) will work for them **
+** Due to the current COVID-19 situation our community is facing, including the need for social distancing, we offer telehealth (video or phone based consultations) **

 We are a progressive, forward thinking, and evidence based clinic.
 Our physiotherapy team are world leaders in research and treatment of people with injuries and persistent pain conditions.
 Alongside treating patients, our team are active researchers at Universities including University of Melbourne, Monash, and La Trobe University.